Melinda Haag Partner, White Collar, Investigations, Securities Litigation & Compliance, White Collar

 Melanie received her law degree from Vanderbilt Law School, where she was an Articles Editor for the Vanderbilt Journal of Transnational Law.
 She graduated from Vanderbilt University.

-David Halperin, a partner in Orrick's Hong Kong office, is a member of the Corporate Group.
+David Halperin, a senior partner in Orrick's Hong Kong office, is a member of the Corporate Group.
 His practice focuses on corporate and commercial matters, banking and finance projects for investment funds and their managers, and entertainment and media clients.

 David has advised a number of venture capital and direct investment clients with respect to their Asian investments.

 Before joining Orrick, David served as an officer in the U.S. Navy from 1966-1970, rising to the rank of Lieutenant Commander (U.S.N.R.) and serving from 1969-1970 as a special assistant to Admiral E.R.
 Zumwalt, Commander of Naval Forces, Vietnam and later Chief of Naval Operations.
 From 1970-71, he served as personal assistant to Dr. Henry Kissinger, assistant to the president for national security affairs.
 David worked for Davis Polk & Wardwell in New York from 1974-1976 before joining the Hong Kong office of Coudert Brothers in 1976.
-He became a partner of Coudert in 1983 and has practiced in Hong Kong for 40 years.
+He became a partner of Coudert in 1983 and has practiced in Hong Kong for over 40 years.

 Sophia’s practice focuses on federal income tax law, with an emphasis on renewable energy investment, energy tax credits and domestic and international project developments and financing transactions.
 She has represented both lenders and borrowers in various financing transactions, and also sponsors in renewable energy transactions.